Configuration Export and Import

 4. Select one or more configuration objects you want to export.

-6. Enterprise DLP begins prepare the JSON configuration file and then downloads it to your local device.
+6. Enterprise DLP prepares the JSON configuration file and downloads it to your local device.

-Enterprise DLP notifies the data security administrator when the export completed successfully or if an error prevented a successful export.
+Enterprise DLP notifies you when the export completes successfully or if an error prevented a successful export.

 The configuration file has the following naming convention: export_YYYY-MM-DDTHHMMSS.json.
 You can rename the file as needed.